Emil de Guzman: The International Hotel

-De Guzman emerged as a key figure in the struggle to preserve the International Hotel (I-Hotel) in San Francisco; a low-income residential building in Manilatown that primarily housed elderly Filipino and Chinese residents.
+De Guzman emerged as a key figure in the struggle to preserve the International Hotel (I-Hotel) in San Francisco, a low-income residential building in Manilatown that primarily housed elderly Filipino and Chinese residents.

-In 1968, Milton Meyer & Co., a real-estate company, issued eviction notices to the I-Hotel tenants, with plans to demolish and replace the I-Hotel with a parking garage.
-The demolition would result in the destruction of 10 blocks of low-cost housing and a variety of local Filipino businesses such as barber shops and markets.
+In 1968, Milton Meyer & Co., a real-estate company, issued eviction notices to I-Hotel tenants, planning to demolish and replace the I-Hotel with a parking garage.
+The demolition would have resulted in the destruction of 10 blocks of low-cost housing and a variety of local Filipino businesses such as barber shops and markets.

-In the mid-1970s, de Guzman served as vice president of the International Hotel Tenants Association (IHTA) during the critical years leading up to the hotel's eviction in 1977.
-His rise to leadership was largely a result of his volunteer efforts after a hotel fire in 1969, where an arson resulted in the death of 3 tenants.
-He had additionally resided in the hotel as an on and off resident for over five years.
+Later, in the mid-1970s, de Guzman served as president of the International Hotel Tenants' Association (IHTA) during critical years leading up to the hotel's eviction in 1977.
+His leadership role grew out of his volunteer efforts after a hotel fire in 1969, when an arson resulted in the death of 3 tenants.
+De Guzman had resided in the hotel as an on-and-off resident for over five years.
 In 1975, he was the first to alert the KDP regional leadership that the hotel was in the process of being sold to the Thailand-based firm Four Seas Corporation.
-Along with other KDP members and activists, de Guzman responded to the crisis by working with the Tenants Association.
-Everyday a small number of tenants led by the president of the Tenants Association, Wahat Tampao, and de Guzman protested at City Hall by blocking the corridors and demanding an audience with the mayor or members of the board of supervisors.
+Along with other KDP members and activists, de Guzman responded by working through the I-Hotel Tenants' Association.
+Every day, a small number of tenants led by the president of the Tenants' Association, Wahat Tampao, and de Guzman protested at City Hall by blocking the corridors and demanding an audience with the mayor or members of the Board of Supervisors.
 Afterwards, they would go across the street and demand a meeting with the executive director of the Redevelopment Agency or the Housing Authority.
+De Guzman—along with 3,000 people, including tenants, religious leaders, and other activists—also formed a barrier around the hotel to prevent 300 riot-geared police officers from evicting the residents.